vmware-archive/wasm-languages/tinygo/wasi-hello-world/README.md

 # TinyGo hello world with WASI

-This example displays a simple hello world in the console with [WASI](https://wasi.dev/).
+This sample displays a simple hello world in the console with [WASI](https://wasi.dev/).